 6:17pm: Oh look!
 This puppy video is so cute!
 Wait.
 Am I supposed to be doing something?
 Oh yeah… That writing thing…

-6:30pm: I should be writing a new chapter, but I found a mistake while scrolling through another.
-I’m editing this chapter now.
+6:30pm: I should be writing a new chapter, but I found a mistake while scrolling through another chapter.
+I’m editing the other chapter now.

 6:32pm: This chapter is crap.

 6:33pm: Wait.
 That one sentence is great.
 Perhaps this chapter isn’t as bad as it seems.

 6:47pm: Crap.
 What?
 How am I back on social media again?
 When did that- Oh, yeah, I was going to look up if they used that word during the 1800s.